wasn-eu/Victron_BlueSmart_IP22/README.md

 ### Manual Change Charge Current

-just wrote a little python script to change the charge current directly on the venus os raspberry:
+just rewrote a little python script to change the charge current directly on the venus os raspberry.
+Thanks to [sean56688](https://community.victronenergy.com/users/46454/sean56688.html) from victron community for the original script.

 name it charge_current.py